keybase/client/go/notes/modules.md

 ### Pinning a build tool version

-Required build tools are specified in the `go/tools/tools.go` file.
-You can `go get` a specific version and it will be persistent in the `go.mod` file.
-Running `go install` within the `go/` directory will install the version specified in the `go.mod` file globally.
+Required build tools are specified in the `go/buildtools/tools.go` file.
+You can `go get` a specific version and it will be persistent in the `go/buildtools/go.mod` file.
+Running `go install` within the `go/buildtools/` directory will install the version specified to your `$GOPATH/bin/`.